Ready to embrace a healthy future for your company?

 There are some health plans designed to put businesses on a path to a healthier, more productive workforce by delivering care through an integrated system.
 In this system, doctors and care teams share information — medications, test results, surgeries, and more — through digital health records.
 Kaiser Permanente is an example of this innovative model of care.

-This collaborative approach that’s fundamental to an integrated system helps physicians make more informed decisions about their patients’ care — especially when it comes to the prevention and treatment of chronic conditions.
-At Kaiser Permanente, the care teams focus on preventive care, which includes frequent monitoring and early detection of illness.
+This collaborative approach is fundamental to an integrated system and helps physicians make more informed decisions about their patients’ care — especially when it comes to the prevention and treatment of chronic conditions.
+At Kaiser Permanente, members’ care teams focus on preventive care, which includes frequent monitoring and early detection of illness.

-Health plans like Kaiser Permanente that deliver care in a complete, coordinated system produce better health outcomes for their patients.
+Health plans like Kaiser Permanente deliver care in a complete, coordinated system, which produces better health outcomes for their patients.
 Because their care teams are connected and have access to the patient’s medical history, it’s easier to help those patients manage their condition.
 This more holistic approach to overall health and wellness produces excellent results.
-When it comes to keeping patients’ blood pressure under control, Kaiser Permanente is 25% higher than the national average, and over 26% higher when it comes to keeping diabetic patients’ blood pressure under control.5 In fact, if other health plans controlled diabetes the way Kaiser Permanente does, the national diabetes mortality rate would be 32% lower.6
+When it comes to keeping patients’ blood pressure under control, Kaiser Permanente is 25% higher than the national average, and over 26% higher when it comes to keeping diabetic patients’ blood pressure under control.1 In fact, if other health plans controlled diabetes the way Kaiser Permanente does, the national diabetes mortality rate would be 32% lower.5

 So, what’s the result when businesses partner with a health plan offering an integrated system of care like Kaiser Permanente?
 Simple: A healthier workforce that helps them outperform the competition and boost their bottom line.